 Delete all photos on your iPhone using your Mac

-Thanks to Apple’s all-in ecosystem, deleting all photos from your iPhone using your Mac is the easiest and quickest way to get rid of them.
+Thanks to Apple’s all-in-one ecosystem, deleting all photos from your iPhone using your Mac is the easiest and quickest way to get rid of them.

 - Connect your iPhone to your Mac using your USB cable.

 - Open the Image Capture application on your Mac.